Various measures of inflation expectations

 |10 years||Q1 2020||Q4 2019||Q1 2019|

-1. The most recent Gallup surveys of corporate and household inflation expectations were carried out in February/March 2020, and the Central Bank's survey of market agents' expectations was conducted in end-January 2020.
+1. The most recent Gallup surveys of corporate and household inflation expectations were carried out in May/June 2020, and the Central Bank's survey of market agents' expectations was conducted in May 2020.
 Expectations are based on median answers.
 Households and businesses are not asked about ten-year inflation expectations.
-The next publication of households’ and businesses’ inflation expectations is scheduled for 11 June 2020.
+The next publication of households’ and businesses’ inflation expectations is scheduled for 23 September 2020.
 The breakeven inflation rate is updated at the end of each quarter.

 Sources: Gallup, Central Bank of Iceland.